 To accomplish this there are certain precautionary principles you must adhere to.

-Strength training is an integral part of improving body composition, but during a fat loss phase it beomces even more imporant.
+Strength training is an integral part of improving body composition and during cutting it's even more imporant to preserve muscle mass.

 One study found that during short-term energy restriction there's an acute decrease in muscle protein synthesis.
 But when these same subjects performed resistance training this negative impact on MPS was attenuated i.e not as significant.